-Of course, comes Independence Day, they ask to stay up late to watch the fireworks.
+Of course, comes the fourth of July, they ask to stay up late to watch the fireworks.
 They don’t believe their parents that there will be no fireworks in Fairbanks.
 The kids take “There are no fireworks on Independence Day in Fairbanks” as a lame excuse and keep on fighting to stay up late to watch the fireworks.

-On that said Independence Day a couple of years ago, I saw a mom breaking out in tears, when she ran out of arguments about why the kids could not watch the fireworks.
-She had explained patiently to her oldest kid that the farther north a location is on the Northern Hemisphere, the longer is the daylight and the shorter are the night hours during summer.
-“Because there is light 24/7” she continued “it doesn’t get dark enough for fireworks in Fairbanks.
-Therefore, the Fairbanksans don’t do fireworks on Independence Day.
+On that said national holiday a couple of years ago, I saw a mom breaking out in tears, when she ran out of arguments about why the kids could not watch the fireworks.
+She had explained patiently to her oldest kid that the farther north a location is in the Northern Hemisphere, the longer is the daylight, the shorter are the night hours during summer.
+“Because here we have white nights, it’s not dark enough for fireworks.
+Therefore, the Fairbanksans don’t do fireworks on the fourth.
 You can’t see them during daylight” she explained.
 Even this argument had failed.

-The kid started crying in plain anger with a red face that looked like the head would explode any time soon.
+The kid started crying in plain anger with a red face that looked like the head would explode.
 The kid had made fists ready to fight the mom.
 The toddler joined the older kid now also insisting to stay up for the fireworks.
 Probably, it was just enough for the toddler that the older kid wanted it to want it too.
-Or may be its was just because mom had said “No.”
+Or maybe it was just because mom had said “No.”